Slinky0812/Inverse-Kinematics-Sim/README.md

 `python main.py`

 ## Credits
-The `pybullet_kinematics_dynamics_control` folder is a submodule from the following github repository: https://github.com/deepakraina99/pybullet-kinematics-dynamics-control
+The `pybullet_kinematics_dynamics_control` folder is a submodule from the following GitHub repository: https://github.com/deepakraina99/pybullet-kinematics-dynamics-control

+The `PandaRobot.jl` folder (found inside of the `urdf` folder) is a submodule from the following GitHub repository: https://github.com/StanfordASL/PandaRobot.jl.git